plutus-terminal/plutus-terminal/README.md

 ## ⚠️  Disclaimer

-Plutus Terminal is in **alpha** version and not ready for production use.
+Plutus Terminal is in **alpha** version and it's more likely to break.
 It trades on the Perpetuals DEX using real money.
 Do not risk money you cannot afford to lose.